Datttta/My_Notes/to-do.md

 == Inbox ==
 - [ ] _
-- [ ] fix nvim error when you enter in .config/waybar/confi.jsonc
 - [ ] How to have a clipboard storage, where I can see images preview and delete specific pasted text or images
 - [ ] make only the name of the first folder to appear in you git hub repository, not the path: ex: I don't want this: fastfatch/.config/fastfatch, I want this: fastfatch
 - [ ] use a virtual machine to test if you can have all your dotfiles back on another pc